The Clash of the Dollar General Versus Ferrari Economies

 With equity markets, real estate, and other financial asset values at or near all-time highs, that small minority of citizens who primarily benefit from the Wall Street economy have never been more well-off in financial terms, at least on paper.

-The value and “dollar” retail stores serve as a good proxy for the financial health of the middle class and low-end household.
-The American consumer is increasingly closing his or her shrinking wallet to anything other than the most essential of items, such as food and fuel.
-Facing weak sales trends and profits pressured by everything from rising costs to forced discounting and increased theft, shares of Dollar General and Dollar Tree have each fallen approximately one-third since the beginning of August.
-Target had negative comparable store sales for over a year before finally turning slightly positive this quarter.
-The big box retailers, such as Home Depot, Lowe’s, and Best Buy, that sell more expensive, discretionary items, have had negative comparable store sales for six to ten consecutive quarters.
-Popular restaurants and specialty retailers alike are seeing fewer consumers place smaller-value orders.
+The value and “dollar” retail stores serve as a good proxy for the financial health of the middle class and low-end households.
+The U.S. consumer is increasingly closing his or her shrinking wallet to anything other than the most essential of items, such as food and fuel.
+Facing weak sales trends and profits pressured by everything from rising costs to forced discounting and increased theft, shares of Dollar General and Dollar Tree have each fallen by about one-third since the beginning of August.
+Target had negative comparable store sales for more than a year before finally turning slightly positive this quarter.
+The big box retailers, such as Home Depot, Lowe’s, and Best Buy, which sell more expensive, discretionary items, have had negative comparable store sales for six to 10 consecutive quarters.
+Popular restaurants and specialty retailers alike are seeing fewer consumers, placing smaller-value orders.

 According to data from the Federal Reserve, the top 1 percent of Americans now hold more than 30 percent of total net worth, while the bottom 50 percent hold a mere 2.5 percent.
 This wealth gap between the richest and everyone else is growing, both here in the United States and around the world.
 The trend of increasing wealth concentration is not new.
-It has been going on for some time, with accelerations after both the global financial crisis (GFC) of 2008-9 and the lockdowns of 2020.
-But what is new, and increasingly urgent, is the level of financial stress that the American working and middle classes now face.
+It has been going on for some time, with accelerations after both the global financial crisis of 2008–09 and the lockdowns of 2020.
+But what is new—and increasingly urgent—is the level of financial stress that the U.S. working and middle classes now face.

-While there are many contributing factors to the widening wealth gap, prominently, if not foremost among them, has been the easy money policies of central banks in the West over the past few decades.
-These institutions, by artificially suppressing interest rates over many years, have facilitated a massive asset bubble and a heavy tipping of the tables toward the rentier class, whose wealth comprises stocks, bonds, and real estate.
-The distortion of near-zero interest rates, combined with globalist-oriented U.S. trade policies that favored offshoring, led to the decimation of the American manufacturing base and the jobs it supported.
+While there are many factors contributing to the widening wealth gap, prominently, if not foremost, among them has been the easy money policies of central banks in the West over the past few decades.
+These institutions, by artificially suppressing interest rates over many years, have facilitated a massive asset bubble and a heavy tipping of the tables toward the rentier class, whose wealth is made up of stocks, bonds, and real estate.
+The distortion of near-zero interest rates, combined with globalist-oriented U.S. trade policies that favored offshoring, led to the decimation of the U.S. manufacturing base and the jobs it supported.

-Previous crises, again referencing the GFC and the COVID-19 pandemic, were met with massive deficit spending, financial stimulus, and monetary expansion, which inevitably led to persistent inflation, and to an unsustainable level of government debt.
+Previous crises, again referencing the global financial crisis and the COVID-19 pandemic, were met with massive deficit spending, financial stimulus, and monetary expansion, which inevitably led to persistent inflation and an unsustainable level of government debt.
 That old trick will not work this time around.
 The storehouse has been emptied.

-A strong nation requires a vibrant middle class, and an economy that is based on the production of real things.
+A strong nation requires a vibrant middle class and an economy that is based on the production of real things.
 The United States can once again make the goods it consumes.
 This is the only way to build and retain national wealth.
-This difficult transformation will, at a minimum, require a stronger trade policy that protects American economic, financial, and national security interests.
-Onshoring must be encouraged, and value-add retained domestically wherever possible.
+This difficult transformation will, at a minimum, require a stronger trade policy that protects U.S. economic, financial, and national security interests.
+Onshoring must be encouraged and value-add retained domestically wherever possible.
 Intellectual property must be safeguarded.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.